quincysmiith/vigilant-telegram/sql-essential-training.md

 A single table is made up of rows and columns.
 A single table has 2 dimensions.

 A row is a single line in a table.
-Also may be refeered to as a record.
+Also may be reffered to as a record.

 A column is like a field.